CurveDocs/curve-docs/docs/crvUSD/amm.md

 ### `get_amount_for_price` (todo)
 !!! description "`AMM.get_amount_for_price(p: uint256) -> (uint256, bool):`"

-    Function to calculate the necessary amount to be exchanged to have the AMM at the funal price `p`.
+    Function to calculate the necessary amount to be exchanged to have the AMM at the final price `p`.
-    bool = true --> need to exchange crvusd for collateral (to get the price of the collateral UP)
+    bool = true --> need to exchange crvUSD for collateral (to get the price of the collateral UP)
-    bool = false --> need to exchange collateral for crvusd (to get the price of the collateral DOWN)
+    bool = false --> need to exchange collateral for crvUSD (to get the price of the collateral DOWN)
-    output = the token thats needs to be sold!
+    output = the token that needs to be sold!

-    Returns: necessary amount to exchange(`uint256`) and true or flase (`bool`).
+    Returns: necessary amount to exchange(`uint256`) and true or false (`bool`).

     | Input      | Type   | Description |
     | ----------- | -------| ----|